Free & low-cost things to do in Rome

 Mercato Trionfale — one of Europe's largest markets

-One of Europe's largest food markets.
-For shopping or just to walk through it.
+One of the largest food markets in Europe.
+For shopping or just to walk around.

 Esquilino — multicultural Rome